Technology Tales

 }

-Since there often is other processing performed by script and it is possible to have multiple threaded loops in one, there needs to be a way of getting the parent process to wait until all the child processes have completed before moving from one step to another in the main script and that is what the following statement does.
+Since there is often other processing performed by script, and it is possible to have multiple threaded loops in one, there needs to be a way of getting the parent process to wait until all the child processes have completed before moving from one step to another in the main script and that is what the following statement does.
 In short, it adds more control.

 $pm->wait_all_children;